In order to enrol at the University of Konstanz, all students (international and German) must have health insurance. There are several options:

 European insurance card (EHIC)

-If you are a citizen of a non-EU/EEA state and have a EHIC card, please bring the E 106 form with you from your home country.
+If you are a citizen of a non-EU/EEA state and have a EHIC card, please also bring the E 106 form with you from your home country and make sure it valid throughout the entire duration of your study visit at the University of Konstanz.
 If you need to apply for a residence permit in order to study in Germany, both documents serve as proof of health insurance.
-However in this case you will need a confirmation of exoneration from compulsory coverage, which you get at no costs from a German statutory health insurance company (AOK, TK, etc.).
-Please note, that this exoneration is irreversible and you can therfore henceforth never join the German statutory health insurance anymore.
-Applying for and receiving statutory German health insurance before leaving your home country.

 Only for students from Turkey, Tunisia and former Yugoslavia (Bosnia-Herzigovina, Macedonia, Montenegro, Serbia):